 Go on a Mission Trip?

-For me, personally, I’m setting Godly goals that include completing a Coaching Certification Course.
+This year, I’m set a Godly goals that include completing a Coaching Certification Course.

 After I write the vision that is on my heart; I must take the time and begin with prayer.